Samerth/VoltVera_portal/replit.md

 - **ID Normalization**: Seamless support for both UUID and Display ID formats across the system.
 - **BV Propagation**: Correct propagation of Business Volume up the binary tree.
 - **Responsive Design**: Mobile-first adaptive layout.
+- **Transaction Categorization & Dual Income Access** (October 17, 2025): ✅ WORKING
+  - **Admin Withdrawal**: Renamed from "Withdraw Personally" for clarity
+  - **Income History in Withdrawal Management**: New tab showing all income transactions for pre-withdrawal review
+  - **Dual Access for Income**: Income accessible in both Withdrawal Management (for withdrawal decisions) and Income Reports (for analysis)
+  - **Fund History - E-wallet Usage Only**: Filtered to show only spending transactions (purchases, withdrawals, admin credits/debits), excludes all income transactions

 # External Dependencies